merill/merill.github.io/_posts/2022-10-07-azure-ad-shortcuts.md

 title: Azure AD Shortcuts
 category: tips
 tags: []
-description: I’m a command line guy and hate having to click to get to various Azure AD pages.
+excerpt: I’m a command line guy and hate having to click to get to various Azure AD pages.
 Over time I created these shortcuts and thought you might find them helpful.
+date: 2022-10-07 20:27:52 +0000
 ---

-NOTE: I have moved this page over to [https://github.com/microsoft/aka](https://github.com/microsoft/aka#readme) to allow other folks to contribute.
-Please head over there.
+NOTE: Check out [https://cmd.ms](https://cmd.ms).
+The new and improved version of this.

 I’m a command line guy and hate having to click to get to various Azure AD pages.
 Over time I created these shortcuts and thought you might find them helpful.

 Here is how it works.
 Open a new tab and type [aka.ms/ad/{command}](https://aka.ms/ad/list)